glamp/passport-ssh/README.md

 # passport-ssh
-Passport strategy for authenticating with the linux user group.
+Passport strategy for authenticating with ssh.

 ## Installation